 Community Advisory Board

-Comprised of 50% residents, 25% businesses and 25% professionals from the Bester community meet to guide and hold accountable the ongoing activities of the Bester Community of Hope operation.
+As a resident driven initiative, our Community Advisory Board (CAB) provides one avenue for residents and stakeholders to play an active role in the efforts provided in the South End community.
+The CAB is typically comprised of 50% residents, 25% businesses and 25% professionals from the Bester community meet to guide and hold accountable the ongoing activities of the Bester Community of Hope operation.
 In addition to the Community Advisory Board, the Community of Hope is an active listener and resource to the four City of Hagerstown Neighborhoods 1st groups located in the Bester Elementary catchment area.

 Building strategic community partnerships

 As a coalition of community stakeholders identify strategic needs or resource needs, we function as a link to bridge the gap.
 Examples include co-location of services in the neighborhood such as access to adult continuous learning, capacity development, environmental improvements and engaging in positive relationship building with law enforcement.
 Tapping into the most important resource available in the neighborhood, residents, will allow greater capacity for progress.

 A core component of the BCOH initiative focuses on strengthening the individual and collective social capital of residents and stakeholders as a primary mechanism for building and sustaining a safe and thriving community.
 Initiative stakeholders are provided with a variety of opportunities to develop or strengthen relevant skills as well as cultivate and maintain positive social connections with those in and outside the neighborhood.
 Trainings are provided directly by BCOH staff as well as through collaborations with local, national and international experts.
 Please visit our calendar for upcoming training opportunities.